MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 	 ArrDelay for DayOfWeek=Sunday    Sunday    10.331806 37.33348 -86 1202 93395
 ~~~~

-To get a better feel for the data, we can draw histograms for each variable:
+To get a better feel for the data, we can draw histograms for each variable.
+Run each *rxHistogram* function one at a time.
+In RTVS, the histogram is rendered in the R Plot pane.

 ~~~~
 	options("device.ask.default" = T)